RedisLabs/redislabs-docs/content/rs/references/client_references/client_python.md

 alwaysopen: false
 categories: ["RS"]
 ---
 To use Redis with [Python](https://www.python.org/), you need a Python Redis client.
-In following sections, we demonstrate the use of [redis-py](https://github.com/andymccurdy/redis-py/), a Redis Python Client.
+The following sections demonstrate the use of [redis-py](https://github.com/andymccurdy/redis-py/), a Redis Python Client.
 Additional Python clients for Redis can be found under the [Python section](http://redis.io/clients#Python) of the Redis Clients page.

 ## Install redis-py